gsrohde/DAWN/README.md

 to ensure the `biocro-lib` subdirectory gets populated.

-## Build the BioCro library, the DAWN library and executable, and the tests using CMake.
+## Build the BioCro library, the DAWN library and executable, and the tests

+DAWN uses CMake to manage the build and testing processes.

 1. Install CMake if you do not already have a copy.
 See https://cmake.org/download/.
-Binary distributions are avaibable for Windows, Linux, and macOS.
+Binary distributions are available for Windows, Linux, and macOS.
 In addition, a macOS installation is available from [Homebrew](https://brew.sh/).

 2. If you haven't already installed it, install the Xerces-C++ XML parser.
 Installation instructions are at https://xerces.apache.org/xerces-c/install-3.html, but it may also be installed on many platforms using a package manager.
+(Homebrew calls the package `xerces-c`.)

 3. Create a build directory.
 The instructions that follow assume the build directory is called `DAWN_build` and has the same parent